ShaheenHossain/eagle-12.1/doc/setup/deploy.rst

 Supported Browsers
 ==================

-Eagle ERP is supported by multiple browsers for each of its versions.
+Eagle is supported by multiple browsers for each of its versions.
 No distinction is made according to the browser version in order to be up-to-date.
-Eagle ERP is supported on the current browser version.
+Eagle is supported on the current browser version.
 The list of the supported browsers is the following:

 - IE11,